Yan Gomes Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (5.00).
+- The Reds' 4.90 team ERA ranks 27th across all MLB pitching staffs.

-- Reds pitchers combine to rank 22nd in baseball in home runs allowed (63 total, 1.3 per game).
+- Reds pitchers combine to rank 19th in baseball in home runs given up (63 total, 1.2 per game).

+- Williamson (0-0) takes the mound for the Reds to make his third start this season.

-- The righty last pitched on Sunday against the New York Yankees, when he went seven innings, allowing four earned runs while giving up four hits.
+- In his last appearance on Monday, the left-hander tossed 4 1/3 innings against the St. Louis Cardinals, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.